 The route took us south along the Konkan Coast to Goa, then turned north toward Aurangabad, with stops at Kolhapur and Daulatabad.
 En route back to Mumbai, we visited Nashik, a pilgrimage center with a lively evening market.

-If you are thinking of going…look forward to
+If you are thinking of riding the Deccan Odyssey…look forward to

 - Pampering, at every stop and by appointment, from knowledgeable bar and dining servers, to Taj-style spa treatments